-The standards take a pathway and multi-professional approach, following the young person’s journey through a secure setting.
-They apply to children and young people aged between 10-17 (inclusive) on both welfare and justice placements in secure centres, including young offender institutions, secure children’s homes, secure training centres and their equivalents.
+The standards take a pathway and multi-professional approach, following the child’s journey through a secure setting.
+They apply to children and young people aged between 10-17 (inclusive) on both welfare and justice placements in secure settings, including Young Offender Institutions, Secure Children’s Homes, Secure Training Centres, and in the future the Secure School.

 Healthcare staff should be good at what they do and there when we need them.

 In 2022 NHS England commissioned an audit to understand how the 2019 standards were being met by healthcare providers within the Children and Young People’s Secure Estate (CYPSE) across England.
 The audit found that there had been an increase in the number of standards being met since the 2018 stocktake, with 99% of standards now being fully met.